-Following each sermon in class, I will lead the class in constructive feedback on the sermon which will provide both encouragements and suggestions for improvement.
-Each classmate will complete a written evaluation form (a sample is available on the course web page) which will be provided to the student who preached.
+Following each exhortation in class, I will lead the class in constructive feedback will provide both encouragements and suggestions for improvement.
+Each classmate will complete a written evaluation form (a sample is available on the course web page) which will be provided to the student who exhorted.
 You will receive a scanned copy of these feedback forms on Canvas.